glfw/glfw.github.io/documentation.md

 ### Guides and reference manual

-GLFW is documented using [Doxygen](http://www.stack.nl/~dimitri/doxygen/), with both reference documentation and guides both for new users and those who have used earlier versions.

-[Click here](/docs/latest/) to access online GLFW documentation.

----
+GLFW has [comprehensive HTML documentation](documentation.html) generated with [Doxygen](http://www.stack.nl/~dimitri/doxygen/), containing both an API reference, guides for different parts of the API, a tutorial for beginners and a transition guide for users of GLFW 2.

+### License

+GLFW is licensed under the [zlib/libpng license](license.html), a simple license that permits modification, distribution and use in closed source software.

+### FAQ

+The [GLFW FAQ](faq.html) answers many of the commonly asked questions about the design, inner workings and use of the library.

 ### Example code

-This short example shows how the GLFW API looks and how easy it is to create and a window and OpenGL context with it.
+Below is a short example shows how the GLFW API looks and how easy it is to create and a window and OpenGL context with it.
 There are many more functions than those used here, but these are all you need to get started.

 {% highlight c %}
 #include <GLFW/glfw3.h>